qaisjp/comm2-report/chapters/30-impl/0005-stack.md

 - Python, which lacks many of the above properties.
 It is interpreted and weakly typed, resulting in a lot of runtime overhead, and therefore poor performance.
 While it is the fastest to write and does not need compiling, the lack of static typing makes it susceptible to runtime errors which could easily be resolved at compile time.
 - Rust can be statically linked and has better performance than Go, but it is slow to write and compile, making it difficult to build and experiment with.
 - C++ has the best performance but is not memory safe or free of undefined behaviour.
 These two properties would make the backend at risk of being vulnerable through memory exploits.
 A lot of developer time would be spent being extra careful to prevent the introduction of security vulnerabilities.
 Compile time is also an issue — "Go is significantly faster to compile over C++" [@GoVsComparison].

+## Database

+Storing information in a database allows us to persist data across multiple independent requests.
+We chose to store our data in a PostgreSQL database as:

+- the database for the existing system is stored in PostgreSQL, making migration easier
+- f

+## Deployment {#sec:deploy}

+// TODO: citations

+Deployment is an important part of creating a web platform — merely building an application is insufficient, it should be easy to deploy locally (for development) as well as to deploy in the production environment.

+To make it easier for contributors to develop, we will use Docker and docker-compose to create a consistent development workspace.

+This has the following advantages:

+- Potential contributors can quickly "spin up" a local instance of the website and can make improvements quickly.
+- A seasoned contributor can spend more time developing, and less time helping new contributors get started.
+- Support for Windows comes "for free" - less effort can spent in making our project work in non-POSIX-compliant environments.

+We intend for this same Docker image to be used in production, keeping the development environment as close to the production environment as possible.
+This helps keep environment or configuration-related bugs to a minimum.

+## Overview